-[16] Where a violation of section 40 of the HA Regulations is alleged as the basis for the issuance of a Notice of Violation under the AMP Act and AMP Regulations, only two essential elements must be proved by the Agency, on the balance of probabilities:
+[15] Where a violation of section 40 of the HA Regulations is alleged as the basis for the issuance of a Notice of Violation under the AMP Act and AMP Regulations, only two essential elements must be proved by the Agency, on the balance of probabilities:

-- Element #1 Steele is the person who committed the violation; and - Element #2 Steele imported an animal by-product into Canada.
+- Element #1 Seepaul is the person who committed the violation; and - Element #2 Seepaul imported an animal by-product (chicken) into Canada.

-[17] On the record before the Tribunal, it is clear that Steele contests neither of these elements.
-In fact, she admits that she imported cooked duck and only contests that she thinks importing cooked meat is not violation under the AMP Act.
-Steele provides no reasons in her submissions to point to facts other than those that would support the issuance of a Notice of Violation in this case.
+[16] There is evidence from the record suggesting that both elements can be substantiated.
+Moreover, on the record before the Tribunal, Seepaul contests neither of these elements.
+In essence, Seepaul fails to provide any reasons in her submissions to point to facts other than those that would support the issuance of a Notice of Violation in this case.

-[18] The AMP Act creates a liability regime that permits few tolerances.
-Steele has advanced no facts that assist her.
-She has also failed to advance any defences permitted by section 18 of the AMP Act which states that:
+[17] The AMP Act creates a liability regime that permits few tolerances.
+Seepaul has advanced no facts that assist her.
+She has also failed to advance any defences permitted by section 18 of the AMP Act, which states that:

-18(1) A person named in a notice of violation does not have a defence by reason that the person (a) exercised due diligence to prevent the violation; or
+$\mathbf{18}(1)$ A person named in a notice of violation does not have a defence by reason that the person

+(a) exercised due diligence to prevent the violation; or

-(b) reasonably and honestly believed in the existence of the facts that, if true, would exonerate the person.
+(b) reasonably and honestly believed in the existence of facts that, if true, would exonerate the person.

-[19] When an AMP provision has been enacted for a particular violation, as is the case for section 40 of the HA Regulations, the applicant has little room to mount a defence.
+[18] When an AMP provision has been enacted for a particular violation, as is the case for section 40 of the HA Regulations, the applicant has little room to mount a defence.
 Section 18 of the AMP Act excludes many of the common reasons that applicants raise to justify their actions when a Notice of Violation has been issued to them.
-Given Parliament's clear intention on the issue of prohibited versus permitted defences, the Tribunal finds that the reason given by Steele, namely that she thought that importing cooked meat was not a violation under the AMP Act, is not a permitted defence under section 18 of the AMP Act.
+Given Parliament's clear intention on the issue of prohibited versus permitted defences, the Tribunal finds that no reasons have been given by Seepaul that would amount to a permitted defence under section 18 of the AMP Act.

-[20] Hence, the Tribunal declares Steele's Request for Review of the Notice of Violation 4974-15-0323 inadmissible, as from the materials filed by the parties pursuant to sections 30 and 31 of the Tribunal's New Rules, no reasons are presented upon which Steele could possibly succeed to substantiate her claim that the Notice of Violation dated May 13, 2015, is unproven.
+[19] Hence, the Tribunal declares Seepaul's Request for Review of the Notice of Violation 4974-15-0322 inadmissible, as from the materials filed by the parties pursuant to sections 30 and 31 of the Tribunal's New Rules, no reasons are presented upon which Seepaul could possibly succeed to substantiate her claim that the Notice of Violation dated May 13, 2015, is unproven.

-[21] Therefore, in the Tribunal's view, the current circumstances provide the Tribunal with little other alternative than to hold that the Request for Review by Steele is inadmissible, and the Tribunal so holds.
-Thus, Steele is deemed to have committed the violation indicated in Notice of Violation 4974-15-0323 served on her on May 13, 2015.
+[20] Therefore, Seepaul is deemed to have committed the violation indicated in Notice of Violation 4974-15-0322 served on her on May 13, 2015.
 Subsection 9(3) of the AMP Act provides as follows:

-(3) Where a person who is served with a notice of violation that sets out a penalty does not pay the penalty in the prescribed time and manner or, where applicable, the lesser amount that may be paid in lieu of penalty, and does not exercise any right referred to in subsection (2) in the prescribed time and manner, the person is deemed to have committed the violation identified in the notice.
+(3) Where a person who is served with a notice of violation that sets out a penalty does not pay the penalty in the prescribed time and manner or, where applicable, the lesser amount that may be paid in lieu of the penalty, and does not exercise any right referred to in subsection (2) in the prescribed time and manner, the person is deemed to have committed the violation identified in the notice.

-[22] The Tribunal has considered these matters in light of the provisions of the AMP Act, the AMP Regulations, the Tribunal New Rules, applicable jurisprudence, and all submissions provided by the parties.
+[21] The Tribunal has considered these matters in light of the provisions of the AMP Act, the AMP Regulations, the Tribunal New Rules, applicable jurisprudence, and the submissions provided by the parties.

-[23] Agency officers are charged with protecting Canadians, the food chain and agricultural production in Canada from the risks posed by biological threats to plants, animals and humans.
+[22] Agency officers are charged with protecting Canadians, the food chain and agricultural production in Canada from the risks posed by biological threats to plants, animals and humans.
 There is no doubt that these duties must be exercised responsibly.
 The Tribunal is aware that the Agency has its own procedure for reviewing traveller complaints against inspectors who have allegedly conducted themselves improperly towards travellers.